hallatore/MeshBlend-docs/Getting started/Setup.md

 >
 > ALWAYS REMBER TO DIVIDE THIS NUMBER BY 255 WHEN INPUTING IT
 > ```

+> [!NOTE] Blend ID
+> At it's core the MeshBlend shader works on a grayscale mask where each mesh has a value (0 - 255) that holds the blend size and unique ID.
+>
+> The activator blueprint ensures each mesh gets a value that is not overlapping with any intersecting meshes, since we only have a limited number of values to choose from.
+>
+> Read more about this in [Rules of Blending](</Knowledgebase/Rules of Blending.md>).

 > [!NOTE] Static/Dynamic activation
 > Landscape and Landscape Grass are not dynamically activated and need to have a static ID set